canada-ca/OS-Advisory_Conseil-SO/fr/Ressources/journee-ouverte-en-premier-agenda.md

 #### Invitée, invité

-À confirmer: Possibly Noureen Syed
+À confirmer: Possiblement Noureen Syed

 #### Description

-Why using and contributing to Open Source Software is critical for our success.
+Pourquoi Why using and contributing to Open Source Software is critical for our success.

 [Retour à l'Horaire](#horaire)